sitemap

 Under our safety philosophy and policy as well as the Course of Action for achieving them, we strive to be a company where all employees work safely and experience happiness, and as a responsible member of the community, we will carry out environment- and safety-conscious business activities.

-We also provide support for the safety activities of our Group companies in Japan and overseas based on our safety philosophy and policy.
+We also implement safety activities at our Group companies in Japan and overseas based on our safety philosophy and policy.
 The entire Group works together to ensure safety.

 Safety Philosophy